xp4xbox/Python-Backdoor/README.md

 ## Quick Usage

-1. Open `src/setup.py` in python and configure options to build the client
+1. Open `src/setup.py -h` in python to view build args
+2. Run `src/setup.py` with desired args, eg. `-hI 192.168.10.92 -p 3000`
-2. Check the `dist` folder for the binary.
+3. Check the `dist` folder for the binary.
-3. Disable your firewall on the server or configure your firewall to allow the port chosen.
+4. Disable your firewall on the server or configure your firewall to allow the port chosen.
-4. Run the `src/main_server.py -p <port>` to start the server and accept connections.
+5. Run the `src/main_server.py -p <port>` to start the server and accept connections.

 > If you plan on using the program with DNS hostname or external IP, you must port forward your chosen port.